glorisonlai/glorisonlai/README.md

 ## Hey, I'm Glorison 👋

 I'm a Melbourne based software engineer who likes making and tinkering with stuff.
 I am interested in all things technology, and wherever my interests lie at the time.
-Below are a couple of projects I've done in no particular order.
+Below are a couple of projects I've done, in no particular order:

 - [glorisonlai.tech](https://github.com/glorisonlai/glorisonlai.tech) - Personal blog.
 I write about security and programming.
 [Check it out!](https://glorisonlai.tech)
 - [RustyTorch](https://github.com/glorisonlai/rustytorch) - (WIP) Implementation of PyTorch using Rust bindings